-When compare Medicare Plan F vs Plan N vs Plan G, there’s many things to consider.
+When compare Medicare Plan F vs Plan N vs Plan G, there are many things to consider.
 The daunting task of familiarizing yourself with Medicare and your options can be a bit intimidating.

 But that’s why we are here, to make things a little easier on you so you can make the best choice in one of the most important decisions in your life.
 About 10,000 seniors are aging into Medicare daily, and many of them are choosing Medigap Plans to cover the costs left over by Medicare.